itlab-vision/dl-benchmark/src/build_scripts/TVM/riscv64/README.md

 # Build TVM Runtime on RISC-V

-We used system python 3.11.
+We used system Python 3.11.

 1. Creating virtual environment.